Textualize/rich/FAQ.md

 - [Strange colors in console output.](#strange-colors-in-console-output)
 - [Why does content in square brackets disappear?](#why-does-content-in-square-brackets-disappear)
 - [Why does emoji break alignment in a Table or Panel?](#why-does-emoji-break-alignment-in-a-table-or-panel)

+<a name="extra-space-not-enough-space-in-jupyter-output"></a>
+## Extra space, not enough space, in Jupyter output

+There are many different implementations of Jupyter, from different venders.

+Different notebook software may render Rich's output differently, due to how the CSS is constructed.
+Adding or removing space, may make the output look good on your software, but break somewhere else.

+I have been adding and removing new lines for jupyter since Rich added support, and I am reluctant to continue to do that, *unless* there is some supporting evidence that Rich is doing the wrong thing.
+I'm afraid that making it look better for your software isn't evidence.

+Without that evidence, I may close issues and PRs for this issue.
+I will accept PRs, if sufficient research has been done regarding not breaking other Jupyter implementations (but that is a high bar).

+Thanks for undertstanding.

 <a name="how-do-i-log-a-renderable"></a>
 ## How do I log a renderable?